Last updated on September 15th, 2023 at 02:21 pm

 Do you know that the color of the coat can help you determine your cat’s gender?

 First, the magnificent calico and tortoiseshell cats are almost always female.
 That’s because the X chromosome carries the gene for coat color.

 A male cat with a tricolored coat always has mutated chromosome XXY chromosomes instead of the ordinary XY chromosomes.
 That’s why male calico cats are very rare and sterile.

 The second interesting thing is that male ginger cats outnumber female ginger cats.
 Since the gene for the orange color comes from the X chromosome, tomcats are either ginger or not.

 For females, it’s a bit more complicated.
 A female will be ginger when she has two X chromosomes carrying the ginger genes.

 #2 There is a cat goddess

-The Egyptians had cat goddess called Bastet, also known as Bast.
-She was originally a warrior deity depicted as a lioness, but later took the appearance of or a woman with a cat head.
+The Egyptians had a cat goddess called Bastet, also known as Bast.
+She was originally a warrior deity depicted as a lioness, but later took on the appearance of a woman with a cat head.